EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-update-mm-dd-yyyy.md

 * Ryujinx
     * Pointed launcher to Ryujinx's `.sh` file instead
 * RPCS3
-    * Added preliminary support for migrating to the AppImage, will be fully implemented in a future update
+    * Added support for migrating to the AppImage
-    * **Cannot** be migrated through the GUI at this time
 * Supermodel (New emulator!)
     * Added Supermodel to EmuDeck
         * [#937](https://github.com/dragoonDorise/EmuDeck/pull/937)